BrunoFrancesco97/Software_Architectures/Task 3/backend/db/README.md

 ## How to use it

-If you want use this image inside a container, there are two options:
+If you want use this image inside an independent container, there are two options:
 - Pulling it from Docker Hub
 - Build the image from the given Dockerfile